realvoidgojo/CTF-Challenges/OverTheWire/Bandit/README.md

 or

 ```
-cat spaces in this filename
+cat "spaces in this filename"
 ```

 ---